What are the BEST bird feeders for bluebirds?

 - The metal screen bottom provides excellent drainage.
 Your mealworms and food will never be sitting in standing water.

 - The metal screen bottom is removable and slides right out, which makes it very easy to clean!

 - The bluebird feeder is big and can hold lots of birds at one time.
 (16.4 x 13.2 x 2.4 inches)

 - You won’t be able to use live mealworms in this feeder.
 They would crawl right out!
 You could place them in a dish inside the feeder, but only if this was sitting solidly on the ground or pole mounted.

-- This feeder attaches directly to your window and gives a close-up view of your bluebirds!
+- This bluebird feeder attaches directly to your window and gives a close-up view of your bluebirds!
 See every detail from the comfort of your living room couch.
 This is fun for ALL ages and a great way to get kids interested in birds.

 - Window bird feeders are notoriously hard to keep attached, but I have had no problems with this one.
 It has three suction cups to help do the job.
 (Make sure to clean your window thoroughly without soap before securing)

 - Live mealworms won’t be able to climb out of the smooth plastic walls.

 - There is a divider in the middle.
-This is nice because you can put mealworms on one side and seed on the other to attract different birds to your window.
+This is nice because you can put mealworms on one side and seeds on the other to attract different birds to your window.